Transfer Boards Buying Guide – How to Choose the Best Option for Safety and Ease!

 Do Transfer Boards Have A Weight Limit?

-All transfer boards will come with a weight limit.
-This will be highlighted in the specifications part of the sales page.
-Make sure you buy one in the recommended range for the weight of the person using it.
-Use a strong one.
+All transfer boards have a weight limit, which is highlighted in the specifications section of the sales page.
+Make sure you buy one in the recommended range for the person using it, and use a strong one.

 How Do You Use A Transfer Board From Bedside To Bed Commode?

 You will place the transfer board between the two and slide the person across.
-Ensure the transfer board is supported and not moving before you put anyone on, and ensure the commode chair is secure so it does not flip.
+Before you put anyone on, ensure the transfer board is supported and not moving and the commode chair is secure so it does not flip.

 How Do You Use A Transfer Board In A Car?